Parish Missions, Retreats for Clergy and Religious,

 A person commits to spiritual direction to learn how to be attentive to God’s grace in life; to grow in awareness of God’s grace; to explore what obstructs one’s attention to God’s grace; to name and honor near occasions of grace in one’s life; to find the grace offered in loss, grief, anger or fear; to attend to God’s grace in a moment of change or transition; to make an important decision in light of God’s grace.

 I have taught the Advanced Seminar on Spiritual Direction in the Doctor of Ministry program at Catholic Theological Union, Chicago, IL.
-For eight years, I led a 2-year training program for spiritual directors in Peoria IL and at the Chiara Center in Springfield, IL.
-I am currently part of the spiritual director training team at Cedarbrake Catholic Retreat Center, Temple TX, where I occasionally offer continuing education programs specifically for spiritual directors.
+For twelve years, I led a 2-year training program for spiritual directors in Peoria IL, at the former Chiara Center in Springfield IL, and at Cedarbrake Catholic Retreat Center, Temple TX.
+I occasionally offer continuing education programs specifically for spiritual directors.
+I currently offer spiritual direction both in person and virtually via ZOOM from San Miguel Friary, San Antonio TX.